m-rcd/bank-tech-test/README.md

 - I started with one class account that keeps track of balance and allows a user to deposit and withdraw money and a statement class that return a statement.

 - I then decided that the class account has too many responsibilities.
-I therefore created a third class which is responsibile for deposits and withdrawal.
+I therefore created a third class which is responsible for deposits and withdrawal.

+- After receiving feedback from Mark, I moved the formatting of price and date from transactions class to statement class.
+This left the transactions class with no behaviours.
+I therefore removed the transactions class after moving the history array to the account class.

 - I tested for edge cases such as:
   - User cannot enter a negative amount or a string